k8s-platform-hub/quickstart-docker-git/README.md

      **``git push hasura master``**

 That's it!
-Your starter kit in now live!
+Your starter kit in now live :balloon: :tada: :beers: :balloon:!
 Check it out at the service's external endpoint (*from step-3*).

 ![external endpoint](_docs/quickstart-external-endpoint.png)